home-assistant/home-assistant.io/source/_integrations/traccar_server.markdown

 Unique ID:
   description: This will be the unique ID of the device tracker in Traccar Server followed by `position_speed`.
 State:
-  description: This will be the speed of the device in knots (you can select a different unit in the entity options if you want).
+  description: This will be the speed of the device in knots.
+You can select a different unit in the entity options if you want.
 {% endconfiguration_basic %}

 This entity does not have any attributes.